best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_sphinx_documentation.md

 .. currentmodule:: src
 ```

-Then, elsewhere in the body, call the [`autosummary`][sphinx-autosummary] directive to
+Then, elsewhere in the body, [call the `autosummary` directive to generate the
-generate the docstrings as ReST stub files.
+docstrings as ReST stub files][sphinx-autosummary].

 ```rest
 .. autosummary::